 Author of 14 published books, chapters in a dozen more.

 Journalist and documentary film maker on award-winning television documentaries for CBC-TV, CBS 60 Minutes, ABC Nightline with Ted Koppel, the United Nations, BBC’s Panorama and Granada.
-Longtime writer for Los Angeles Times, news and analysis.
+Analysis and op-ed writer for Los Angeles Times.
 Multiple awards for journalism including courageous and investigative journalism awards.

-Editor and ghostwriter of books including Federal Judge Harry Rein’s memoir, Jesper Morch (Unicef) memoir and the memoir of the founder of technology giant, Altron, Bill Venter, among others.
+Editor of books including Federal Judge Harry Rein’s memoir, Jesper Morch (Unicef) founder of technology giant, Altron, Bill Venter, Stacey Weaver, and others.